tjoyal/tjoyal.github.io/_posts/2022-08-03-gmail-aliases.md

 ---
 layout: post
+title: 'Tutorial: Gmail aliases'
-title: Gmail aliases
+description: Configure Gmail “from” aliases for free.
+handle: gmail-aliases
 date: '2022-08-03'
 published: true
-handle: gmail-aliases
 ---

-# Gmail aliases
+# Tutorial: Gmail aliases

 I always end up with some vanity domain and would like to send emails from them.
 There are different ways to achieve this goal.
 The following is free and simple.